FAQs

 What that basically means is that you need to have a silicon ccd camera that has either an infrared narrow band pass filter or a dichroic long wave pass pass filter of appropriate wavelength over the front.
 They aren’t the sort of thing people have lying around the house, unfortunately, and ordinary cameras do not do the same thing (see Q7).

-What you can do is use your TV remote control to demonstrate the effect.
-Most TV remote controls use IR LEDs and if you hold Stealthplate up in front of your TV remote control it will block the signal and not switch your TV.
+What you might be able to do is use your TV remote control to demonstrate the effect.
+If you hold Stealthplate up in front of your TV remote control receiver and try to operate the remote from the other side of the room, it should block the signal and not switch your TV.
+Most TV remote controls use IR LEDs with the same wavelength used by IR ANPR.
+Most, not all, so this test might not work.

 I can still see through Stealthplate when I look at it with my smartphone camera.
 I can still see through Stealthplate when I look at it with my infrared security camera.
 Why??